-i knew when i moved home that i wanted to start building up a collection of good quality everyday tableware that would stand me in good stead for many years to come. that said, i knew i didn’t want to —nor could afford to— invest in a full table set right of the bat (i’m rarely catering for more than two, and can only fit four round my dining table anyway!) and that a traditional mind-set of matchy-matchy sets wasn’t necessarily for me.
+That said, I knew I didn’t want to —nor could afford to— invest in a full table set right of the bat.
+I’m rarely catering for more than two, and can only fit four round my dining table anyway!
+Also, a traditional mind-set of matchy-matchy dining sets doesn’t feel particularly me.

-so when iittala got in touch recently about their new table reset campaign i knew it would be a match made in heaven. iittala are a brand whose design aesthetics marry perfectly with my own and one i have a special affinity for, having visited the iittala design factory in helsinki a few years ago for an exclusive factory tour and chance to design my very own iittala mug! the latest navy blue incarnation of iittala’s modern everyday teema range is a wonderful match for the blue accents in my living space, which has been built around my trusty navy blue habitat sofa. designed by kaj franck and first introduced in 1952 (when it was initially known as kilta), the beauty of the iittala teema range lies in its clean simple lines and ergonomic proportions. its also a design that iittala will stock (in theory) forever, adding line extensions and limited edition colourways that can be mix-and-matched with the base neutrals of the range, so you’ll always be able to grow your collection as your circumstances change, or replace chipped or broken pieces.
+The latest navy blue incarnation of Iittala’s modern everyday Teema range is a wonderful match for the blue accents in my living space, which has been built around my trusty navy blue Habitat sofa.
+Designed by Kaj Franck and first introduced in 1952 (when it was initially known as Kilta), the beauty of the Iittala Teema range lies in its clean simple lines and ergonomic proportions.
+Its also a design that Iittala will stock (in theory) forever, adding line extensions and limited edition colourways that can be mix-and-matched with the base neutrals of the range, so you’ll always be able to grow your collection as your circumstances change, or replace chipped or broken pieces.

-for their table reset challenge i’ve paired blue dotted pieces with pale blue teema side plates and design classic kastehelmi plate in aquamarine. i love the varying shades of blue across the table, which provided a beautiful backdrop to a colourful european style breakfast buffet, don’t you agree?
+For their Table Reset challenge I’ve paired pieces from the new blue dotted Teema collection with pale blue Teema side plates and a Kastehelmi plate in aquamarine.
+I love the varying shades of blue across the table, which provided a beautiful backdrop to a colourful Continental style breakfast buffet, don’t you agree?

-i’m certainly happy with how seamlessly my new iittala teema pieces have integrated into my table set-up at home, sitting alongside the luno bottle* by animacontemporanea, theo slow coffee brewer* from oggetto and white wire basket* from bend goods. the everyday luxury feel of the collection also makes it a natural partner for my casual suki dining table* from habitat; a perfectly formed folding round table that can be used with one or both of its leaves raised and can be compactly stored away when not in use. it really is a wonderful solution to small space living and was actually the very first piece of furniture i added to my flat when i moved in – i’d known for months before i moved that it would form the basis of my new dining area (which will be revealed in full shortly!)
+The everyday luxury feel of the collection also makes it a natural partner for my casual Suki dining table** from Habitat; a perfectly formed folding round table that can be used with one or both of its leaves raised and can be compactly stored away when not in use.
+It really is a wonderful solution to small space living and was actually the very first piece of furniture I added to my flat when I moved in – I’d known for months before I moved that it would form the basis of my new dining area.